 To work in Alberta, an electric motor systems technician must be ONE of the following:

-- have an Alberta high school transcript with at least English Language Arts 20-2, Math 20-3 and Science 10, or equivalent, or pass an entrance exam.
+- Have an Alberta high school transcript with at least English Language Arts 20-2, Math 20-3, and Science 10, or equivalent

 Electric motor systems technician apprentices may take the interprovincial exam in the final period of their apprenticeship training to earn a Red Seal (certification recognized in most parts of Canada).

 Classroom instruction is arranged by Alberta Apprenticeship and Industry Training.
 For more information, see the Apprenticeship Training Catalogue.

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.